kpbarnes0@gmail.com

 What I've Done Since

-When I decided on Memphis as the setting, I knew I had to do my homework, otherwise I’d be asking for trouble from everybody with an axe to grind or an injustice to claim.
+I wanted to write an alternate history novel set in a version of When I decided on Memphis as the setting, I knew I had to do my homework, otherwise I’d be asking for trouble from everybody with an axe to grind.

-HEY -- Here’s an idea -- what if an old mayonnaise sandwich white guy tells a story about what life was like for the formerly enslaved people back in the day?
+an old mayonnaise sandwich white guy tells a story about what life was like for

 Why would I do this?

 Because, I see light in Memphis.
 Think about it.
-We have actually done pretty well when it comes to how the races treat each other here, but we're no where near where we might ought to be.
+We have actually done pretty well when it comes to how the races treat each other here, but we're no where near where we ought to be.

 What's keeping us from rising to our potential?